ICB-DCM/cOmicsArt/docs/installation.md

 cOmicsART](/cOmicsArt/assets/images/cOmicsTurtle.png) *Image generated
 using DALL-E by OpenAI.
 Adjusted by Lea Seep*

 Why do you want to install cOmicsART locally?
-If you just want to use it make sure to checkout the website:
+If you just want to use it make sure to check out the website:
 [cOmicsART](https://shiny.iaas.uni-bonn.de/cOmicsArt/).
 Here
 is no installation effort required.
 If you know you are right here, let's get started.
 You can find here instructions to run cOmicsART locally within RStudio or using Docker.